• Skip to primary navigation

 • Holes in the ozone layer

-Countries or cities with high altitudes can experience a lot of harsh sun.
-The altitude can also create very dry conditions.
-If you move to an area with a higher altitude than you’re used to, you should focus on hydrating your skin and protecting it from the sun.
-In these environments, you should focus on cleansing your skin as part of your skincare routine rather than scrubbing.
-You should also drink more water than usual and get a humidifier if the dry air irritates your skin.
+In these environments, focus on cleansing your skin gently as part of your skincare routine, rather than scrubbing.
+Additionally, drink more water than usual and consider getting a humidifier if the dry air irritates your skin.

 Pack the Skin Care Essentials and Schedule a Screening

-As you get ready to head off to a warm, sunny country, make sure to put together a sun safety kit and pack accordingly.
+As you get ready to move to a warm, sunny country, be sure to pack a sun safety kit with essentials to protect your skin from harsh UV rays.

 • Aloe